Lakendary/jaderickerts.com/README.md

-# Lakendary.github.io
+# JadeRickerts.com
-This is my personal website
+This is my personal website to show off all the projects I worked on.